pip-services/pip-services-docs/content/en/toolkit/recipes/prometheus/_index.md

 ![figure 3](./figure3.png)

-#### Closing the counter
+#### Closing counters

-Finally, to finish our code, we close the counter to free resources.
+Finally, to finish our code, we close the counters object to free resources.

 {{< tabsection >}}
     Not available